wuyichen24/system-design-interview/interview/Procedure.md

 - Description
    - Ask questions about the exact scope of the problem.
    - Clarify what parts of the system we will be focusing on.
-- Types of requirements
+- Sub-steps
-   - Functional requirements
+   - Step 1.1: Functional requirements
-      - General features to common applications
-      - Special features to different applications
+      - Read actions
+      - Write actions
+      - Other functional behaviors
-   - Non-functional requirements
+   - Step 1.2: Non-functional requirements
       - Consistency
       - Availability
       - Performance